Do you want to quit your job? Are you hoping to land your dream job without using job search sites?

 - Work experience.

 - Challenges completed.

 There are so many credentials that you can list beyond your degree.
 You should list anything that you’re proud of that a potential employer would care about.
-The key here is that the employer should care about it.
-This excludes your achievements in the dating world.

-How’s this possible?
 How’s it possible to be in a situation where you can find a new job on Facebook without actively looking?

 Allow me a few minutes to guide you through the story of how Bohdan was able to get into this situation.
 After college he was fortunate enough to find a gig in his field.
 He was excited about the potential of working a job that he enjoyed while he moved up the ranks.
 The excitement soon died down when he realized that he didn’t care much for his job, his co-workers, or the daily commute to work.
 He felt like he could offer the world so much more, yet he was stuck working in a job that was crushing his soul.

 Why was he stuck in this situation?